Activity 1: Scale Model

 The teacher explains that a toy manufacturer has given him a sketch of one of their dollhouses.
 He shows the students the sketch, focusing on its dimensions and the fact that it is made of rectangle-based prisms.

 Next, the teacher invites them to create a model of this house that has measurements reduced by half (the ratio of measurements in the model to those in the sketch is 1:2).
-Depending on the grade, students' abilities, and available materials, other ratios may be given to make the model; for example, measurements are reduced to one-fourth (1:4 ratio), two-thirds (2:3 ratio) or even doubled (2:1 ratio).
+Depending on the grade, students' proficiencies, and available materials, other ratios may be given to make the model; for example, measurements are reduced to one-fourth (1:4 ratio), two thirds (2:3 ratio) or even doubled (2:1 ratio).

-After forming teams of 2, teachers provide them with large sheets of cardboard (for example, Bristol board), scissors, rulers, glue, and masking tape or tape, and allow them sufficient time to complete the task (time can also be allowed for decoration, if possible).
-To complete the task, students can trace the net of the 2 rectangle-based prisms on large sheets of cardboard.
-They then cut them out and build their model.
+After forming teams of two, teachers provide them with large sheets of cardboard (for example, Bristol board), scissors, rulers, glue, and masking tape or tape, and allow them sufficient time to complete the task (time can also be allowed for decoration, if possible).
+To complete the task, students can trace the net of the two rectangle-based prisms on large sheets of cardboard.
+They can then cut them out and build their model.

 Once the task is completed, teachers facilitate a class discussion that highlights the various strategies used to build the models.